kianfattahy/Automated-iMessage/README.md

 For example, this format is good for sending a single joke per day that is selected from a text consisting of hundreds of jokes.
 However, the program can be customized to not edit the text file, in which case the user can send the same text every day.

-# Send Many Messages at Once
+# Send Multiple Messages at Once
 Alternatively, the user can spam someone's phone by sending individual messages that make up every line of a larger text.

 For example, every line of your favorite movie can be sent to a friend, and the program will send every line back to back rapidly.
 This can result in thousands of messages being sent in a very short period of time.